StoneOrbits/VortexEngine/docs/duo_chromalink_guide.md

 {: .warning}
-Failure to remove the battery will dramatically shorten the battery lifespan, and incorrect battery removal may damage the battery connector.
-StoneOrbits is not responsible for any damage caused during this step.
+Failure to remove the battery will dramatically shorten the battery lifespan, and incorrect battery removal may permanently break the battery connector.

 - In order to safely update the Duo, the battery must be carefully disconnected first.
 - **Gently** and **carefully** peel the Duo battery away from the Duo like shown below.

 <div style="text-align: center; margin: 5px">
   <p style="color:white;"><span style="color:yellow;">⚠</span> <b>Warning</b> <span style="color:yellow;">⚠</span><br>
-  <strong>This is a potentially dangeous step!</strong></p>
+  <strong>This is a potentially dangeous step!
+Be gentle!</strong></p>
 </div>

 <div style="text-align: center; margin: 5px">